worldInColors/weather-app/README.md

 - Made the DailyForecast show Today's weather as Today instead of the day name
 - Fixed error page

+#### Day 6

+- Made focus outlines work
+- Closes dropdowns when `escape` or when clicked outside
+- Returns first result when `Enter` or `Search` Button is clicked
+- Improve Code readability by extracting Loading states into their own function component inside the same file

 ---

 ### What I learned